Back to my Faculty Homepage

 Price, J. J., S. M. Lanyon and K. E. Omland.
 The evolution of female song in the New World blackbirds.
 American Ornithologists’ Union, Philadelphia, PA, August 2009.

-Omland, K. E., J. J. Price, S. M. Lanyon, C. M. Hofmann, N. R. Friedman, B. Kondo, F. Jacobson.
+Omland, K. E., J. J. Price, S. M. Lanyon, C. M. Hofmann, N. R. Friedman, B. Kondo, and F. Jacobson.
 Temperate zone biases in studies of sexual dimorphism: phylogenetic studies of plumage and song evolution in New World orioles.
 American Ornithologists’ Union, Philadelphia, PA, August 2009.

 Hofmann, C. M., Kiere*, L. M., , J. J. Price, T. W. Cronin and K. E. Omland.
 Carotenoid evolution in caciques and orioles: two very different patterns of color evolution.
 American Ornithologists’ Union, Philadelphia, PA, August 2009.